Post Summary: Ideas for easy camping meals and snacks to make on any road trip.

 Best for: backpacking trips, ultra-light packing, meals that require simply heating up or just adding water.

-If you want to cook a full-size meal like a pasta or soup for friends, a single-burner camping stove is portable and easy to pack.
+If you want to cook a full-size meal like a pasta dish or soup for friends, a single-burner camping stove is portable and easy to pack.

 Best for: car camping, traditional campsite cooking, cooking for 3-4 people (or two very hungry ones!).

-From super-light backpacking sets to eco-friendly sets for two to a mess kit for four, you can find any combination that fits your trip!
 Just make sure to dispose of your gray water (waste-water) in a designated area or follow the LNT principle #3.

 Best for: any and all trips.
+Everyone needs to eat food with something!

 Coming from Seattle, coffee is an absolute essential for us on the road!